West Hill Collegiate Institute: Campus

 West Hill is located near the intersection of Kingston Rd and Morningside Avenue.
 Houses are to the west and Highland Creek to the north and east.
 It is next to Morningside Park, and close to the University of Toronto Scarborough and Centennial College as well as nearby separate school, St. John Paul II Catholic Secondary School.

-West Hill shares the same design as Winston Churchill Collegiate Institute and has since altered overtime.
+West Hill shares the same design as Winston Churchill Collegiate Institute and has since altered over time.
 It began with 27 rooms but the school underwent a renovation during the 1970s to create an additional 50 classrooms, four gymnasiums, a library (named after West Hill's first principal, H.A.C.
 Farrow), two studios for the Drama Department, workshop rooms, and a quad to enable creative learning opportunities for studies in science.
 The area's revival took over a decade, and won several environmental awards.
 In addition, it serves as working grounds for visual arts students.
 The school holds a swimming pool in its southwest wing, which is open to staff, students, and the community.